Something is off. All you need to do is find it and enter our Find It If You Can game

 Job after job, rehab, medication and hospital stays.

-Combat veterans commit suicide every 7 minutes.
-I know because I had a 45 in my hands a few times.
+A veteran tries to commit suicide every 7 minutes.
+I know because I was there once.
 But one day by accident, a friend and a truck ride took my pain away.

 Two years later it started with her.